Grants in Motion

 Every group who works with No Child Goes Hungry builds a hunger advocacy program specifically tailored to fit the needs of their own communities.
 While every group shares a similar goal, to eliminate childhood hunger, individual grant recipient organizations have the flexibility to build programs that works best for them and their local populations.
 We are proud that 100% of your donation goes towards feeding hungry kids and educating groups about the challenge of hunger in their own communities.
 Here is a sample of organizations that work with No Child Goes Hungry and the programs they have developed.

-partners with nearby Halley Elementary School to provide weekend meal packs for 20 students every week.
-The school counselor distributes these packs on Fridays, to ensure the students have nutritious food to eat over the weekends.
-Accotink children and families energetically assemble the bags several times throughout the year.
-To supplement their grant, Accotink sponsored an outreach monetary collection designated for this program, and has setup a bin to receive specific food items throughout the year.
+partners with Halley Elementary School to provide weekend meal packs for 20 students every week.
+The school distributes packs on Fridays to ensure the students have food over the weekends.
+Accotink sponsored an outreach monetary collection for this program and a bin to receive specific items throughout the year.

 local elementary schools with supplies to send kids home with food on the

 weekends.
 The recipients are families who otherwise would have little or nothing to eat.
 Grants from No Child Goes Hungry have helped the staff at six different elementary schools feed their kids who need it most.

 SOUL FIRE FARM INSTITUTE

 is committed to ending racism and injustice in our food system.
 They grow food, train the next generation of activist-farmers, mentor young people, and contribute to the movements for food sovereignty and self-determination.
 A grant from NCGH helps support their low-income farm share distribution program, which provides food delivery to families impacted by poverty.

 Hollis Hills, NY